rain-1/rain-1.github.io/blog/rss-tube.md

 To subscribe to a channel you add a RSS link to an RSS feed reader.
 Then you will see a thumbnail and description of each new video when they are posted.
 You can click it to open in your browser.

 I recommend https://quiterss.org/ `pacman -S quiterss` on arch linux. because it displays the preview well.
-And you paste a youtube link into the follow script, then add that XML link to the program.
+And you paste a youtube link into the following script, then add that XML link to the program.

 ![rsstube](rsstube.png)